Python-GIS-book/site/source/part1/chapter-02/md/01-lists-and-indices.md

 station_names[-4]
 ```

 Yes, in Python you can go backwards through lists by using negative index values.
-Index `-1` gives the last value in the list and index `-len(station_names)` would give the first.
+Index `-1` gives the last value in the list and index `-len(list)` would give the first.
 Of course, you still need to keep the index values within their ranges.
 What happens if you check the value at index `-5`?

 ```python tags=["raises-exception"]
 station_names[-5]